-The employer contributions for 2020/21 are based on the 2019 valuation and the recommended employer contributions for the period 1 April 2020 to 31 March 2023 are set out in the Schedule to the Rates and Adjustments in the actuarial valuation report.
+The employer contributions for 2019/20 are based on the 2016 valuation and the recommended employer contributions for the period 1 April 2020 to 31 March 2023 are set out in the Schedule to the Rates and Adjustments of this report.

 The projected unit method of valuation was used for the valuation and is in common use for funding pension funds in the United Kingdom.
-The valuation results depend on financial and demographic assumptions and these are detailed in full in the Actuarial Valuation and at Appendix 1 of the Funding Strategy Statement. https://lancashirecountypensionfund.org.uk/publications/
+The valuation results depend on financial and demographic assumptions and these are detailed in full in the Actuarial Valuation and at Appendix 1 of the Funding Strategy Statement.
+Your Pension Service - Lancashire Fund Information

-The actuarial valuation report as at 31 March 2019 has been included as Appendix 8 to this Annual Report.
+The actuarial valuation report as at 31 March 2019 has been included as Appendix 8 to this annual report.